 When is Brain Waves starting?

-News regarding Brain Waves may start appearing in newspapers, community centres, and the Internet by the end September 2017!
-Volunteer Instructor training for classroom instruction is scheduled to start in January 2018, with the first presentations in classrooms expected to be given February through June, late in the 2017 – 2018 school year.
+News regarding Brain Waves in newspapers, community centres, and the Internet is beginning to appear!
+Volunteer Instructor training for classroom instruction started in February 2018, with the first presentations in grade school classrooms expected to be given April through June, late in the 2017 – 2018 school year.
 Over the next 3 years, we are planning to expand and improve the program.